mnhili/PPR_lineageIV_transmission/Livrables/results.md

 ### Ethical Considerations

-All experimental procedures involving animals were conducted in accordance with the ethical guidelines and regulations set forth by
+All experimental procedures involving animals were conducted in accordance with the ethical guidelines and regulations set forth by **Name of Organaization**

 ## Statistical Models for Estimating Probability of Transmission